StarPlayrX/bigmac/README.md

 10. select your newly erased JHFS+ disk.
 11. in order to complete the install, Big Sur 11.0.1 RC2 and later will reboot 3 times

+### Post Install script (Required for Mac Pro 3,1 Early 2008)
+1. Boot back into your other system using the option key.
+3. `ls -a`
+4. `cd /Volumes'
+5. `cd whereYouHaveBigMac`
+6. `cd bigmac.master` (Do not omit cd'ing to this folder it uses the working directory name to get its resources.)
+7. from Finder, drag your macOS volume to the Terminal's prompt
+8. Press Enter.
+9. For Resources press Enter.
+10. Wait
+11. Press q and Enter to reboot.

 ### Notes about Big Sur Installs
 1. The install process is done in three stages each varying in time.
 2. Allow all three stages to fully complete!